 » If you would like to learn more, take a look at the Valley of the Winds guide I have up on the site that goes into detail of what the walk is all about.

 That about wraps up a guide to the Walpa Gorge of Uluru-Kata Tjuta National Park.
-Feel free to check out the other Australia itineraries and guides up on the site for more helpful posts.
+Feel free to check out the other Australia itineraries and guides up on the site for more helpful posts, like a complete Australia itinerary.

 If you have any questions or comments, be sure to write them in below.
 Have fun out there and safe travels!